 LS: Yes, I think the Gujjar and Bakerwals community feels they have been thrown out (of forests) but the data shows otherwise.
 There were 49700 such families living in forests in 2015 grazing herds.
 In 2016 their number increased to 7999, which means an increase of 3000 people.
 With that the land for grazing and livestock has also increased.

-As a minister, I have never did any bias with these people.
+As a minister, I have never done any bias with these people.
 People who were grazing herds of their friends were stopped.
 But no genuine grazer was stopped.
 What we did was we threw out those big fishes, but not grazers.
 We have beautiful land in Kashmir and in Jammu.
 You tell me will it look good if we grow potatoes in Pahalgam or Patnitop?
-I want to say all these things are just rumours and I don’t know from where you get these useless things to listen.
+I want to say all these things are just rumours and I don’t know where you get these useless things to listen.

 J&K’s identity is forests, we cannot fiddle with it.
 These forests have saved us from diseases like malaria.
 If trees are axed at the prevailing pace, then till 2025 J&K will be affected the most.
 We should stop these things and we should go for more plantation.